syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ---
 layout: post
 title: Grouping in .NET MAUI DataForm control | Syncfusion
-description: Learn here all about the grouping support in Syncfusion .NET MAUI DataForm (SfDataForm) control and more.
+description: Learn here all about the grouping support in Syncfusion .NET MAUI DataForm (SfDataForm) control.
 platform: maui
 control: SfDataForm
 documentation: ug
 ---

-# Grouping editors in .NET MAUI DataForm
+# Grouping editors in .NET MAUI DataForm (SfDataForm)

 The .NET MAUI DataForm support to group the editors which are relevant to each other.
 You can expand or collapse the group by tapping the group item.